|

 you that ye love one another.

-but the chaplain is never alone doing Gods work.
-God is always
+presence, but the chaplain is never alone doing Gods

-present with the chaplain.
-This presence empowers the chaplain to
+work.
+God is always present with the chaplain.
+This presence empowers

-of the crisis.
+within the context of the crisis.

 It